colecrouter/svelte-onview/README.md

   - If in view, the number will transition to `123`
   - If out of view, the number will transition to `0`

-You can further customize the behavior by using `initial: true`, which will cause `setValue` to be called on mount.
-Though, it is not required for this example.
+You may need to also set `initial: true`, which will cause `setValue` to be called on mount.

 ### Manual Typing